Introduction

 One of my close friends had IBS for many years.

-Every meal scared her.
+Every meal has scared her.

 Some days she felt normal.